h5netcdf/h5netcdf/README.rst

 Change Log
 ----------

+Version 0.7.2 (May 20, 2019):

+- Fixed another bug that could result in reusing dimension IDs, when modifying existing files.

 Version 0.7.1 (Mar 16, 2019):

 - Fixed a bug where h5netcdf could write invalid netCDF files with reused